shaikabdulcader/Personal-Portfolio/README.md

-Here I'm Using HTML CSS and Basic Js to build My Portfolio and aslo adding some animation.
+Here I'm Using HTML CSS and Basic Js to build My Portfolio and also adding some animation.